Robert Mathieson (the First Settler of Manhattan Beach) and the Spirit Lake Massacre

 (April 1933 - September 1948)

-• Hobart Ross, who later went on to build Vacation Village (now Village West), dismantled the 40-year-old hotel and used its lumber to construct a colony of at least 25 new cottages for Summer 1933.
+• Hobart Ross, who later went on to build Vacation Village (now Village West), dismantled the 40-year-old red-roofed hotel and used its lumber to construct a colony of at least 25 new cottages for Summer 1933.
 Each cottage had a fireplace, a wide porch, several windows, and a lake view.

 • Ross made many other improvements to the resort, including a new shuffleboard court, blacktop roads, flower gardens, and a children’s playground where the bowling alley once stood.